Date: May, 2019 | Category: Proofreading | Author: Ryan Szporer

 It’s easy to imagine how much work goes into the production of packaging materials.

-Even looking at the process in a vacuum, the back-and-forth alone trying to finalize a design may spark images of heated boardroom debates on details as seemingly trivial as font size.
-However, before the packaging even gets to that point, it may shock you just how many steps are involved, developing it from its infancy.
+Even looking at the process in a vacuum, the back-and-forth alone in trying to finalize a design may spark images of heated boardroom debates on details as seemingly trivial as font size.
+However, before the packaging even gets to that point, it may shock you just how many steps are involved, in developing it from its infancy.

 That’s not even taking into account factors like cost-effectiveness (including Return On Investment), time to market, and, perhaps most importantly, quality (accuracy).
 They all contribute to determining the degree of success of given packaging.

-In effect, it’s a company-wide process finalizing packaging (along with what’s inside), one that starts at the very top.
+In effect, it’s a company-wide process of finalizing packaging (along with what’s inside), one that starts at the very top.
 Considering the financial ramifications of a mistake making its way onto the final product, it arguably stops there too, with one constant throughout the workflow being the need for thorough quality control.

 Take a hypothetical company in the heavily regulated pharmaceutical industry, for example.
 Headquarters coordinates the launch of new drugs.
 And, while drugs themselves will likely be produced and packaged at different sites, the individual branding elements that go into the design are most probably determined at the head office.
 In effect, headquarters doesn’t just coordinate the supply chain, but all the different departments, including, in this case, marketing.

 Input may come from the marketing units of offices around the world.
 It simply makes sense that they would get the chance to offer their two cents, especially with regard to packaging that will differ from one region to the next.
 Some of the content will nevertheless stay universal.
 Aside from the obvious elements (product name and branding), that content will take the form of drug and dosage information, for example.